- Croucher Cambridge International Scholarship in 2014 at University of Cambridge

-Daniel Shiu-Hin Chan completed his BSc (Advanced Science) degree at the University of Sydney, Sydney, Australia and his BSc (Honours I) degree in Chemistry at the University of New South Wales, Sydney, Australia, under the supervision of Prof. Naresh Kumar and Prof. David StC.
+Daniel Shiu-Hin Chan completed his BSc (Advanced Science) degree at the University of Sydney, Australia and his BSc (Honours I) degree in Chemistry at the University of New South Wales, Australia, under the supervision of Prof. Naresh Kumar and Prof. David StC.
 Black.

 He has also worked as a Research